West Lethbridge: Amenities

 While primarily a residential area of the city, West Lethbridge still contains many service and retail amenities.
-Shopping centres include MicMac Plaza, West Village Mall, and the regional shopping centre West Lethbridge Towne Centre.
+Shopping centres include MicMac Plaza, West Village Mall, the regional shopping centre West Lethbridge Towne Centre.
+The bulk of the commercial development in the 2020s has been focused in the Crossings area, which was designed to be the core service area of West Lethbridge.

 The urban park Nicholas Sheran Park is on the Westside as is the Nicholas Sheran Leisure Centre, an aquatic centre and ice arena.
-In addition to the University of Lethbridge, education services are provided by three public elementary schools, one public middle school, three private elementary schools, and two high schools (one private and one public).
+In addition to the University of Lethbridge, education services are provided by five public elementary schools, two public middle schools, four Catholic elementary schools, and two high schools (one Catholic and one public).
 Another major park in Lethbridge is West Highlands Park with amenities such as a lake, walking paths, covered and uncovered patio areas.

-The Crossings neighbourhood also houses the ATB Centre and the YMCA of Lethbridge.
+The Crossings neighbourhood also houses the Cavendish Farms Centre and the YMCA of Lethbridge.